Key: Camerawork Mise En Scene Editing Soundtrack Narrative Theory

 When this ominous character is introduced a crescendo was added through post production editing which created an atmosphere of intensity and fear.
 In addition the use of back lighting has masked his body in a thick black silhouette makes him seem as if he doesn't have an identity.
 Finally the use of a very timid and eerie soundtrack being performed whilst the tracking shot is being executed further flourishes the intensity of the scene and immediately lets the spectator know that he is an antagonist.

-Throughout the entire scene the antagonist is never seen in anything larger than a medium shot on the lower half of his body.
+Throughout the entire scene the antagonist is never seen in anything larger than a medium shoton the lower half of his body.
 This is because this use of cinematography allows more enigma to be created as not being able to even acknowledge he has a face which makes him seem almost supernatural.
 This again makes the spectator ask more questions due to narrative theory and the fact this character is yet to have an identity brought to light.
+The use of mise en scene and the prop gun being exhibited so suddenly after a lack of dialogue makes for a fantastic opening as we wonder why the gun needed to be used and why he deserved to die.

 In addition, the fact that when the foley off screen gun shots were used the scene used the cut transition to showcase cinematic shots of the harbour.
 This concept generates a lot of enigma as we don't know if he actually died as we don't actually see it through camerawork we only here it through editing.